pi-tgo/rdatafile/README.md

 Supported formats eps, pdf, pgf, png, ps, raw, rgba, svg, svgz (depends on version of matplotlib)

 The code is written based on IDL code obtained from the Canadian High Arctic Ionospheric Network (CHAIN) web pages; http://chain.physics.unb.ca/chain/.
-IDL code originally written by Ian Grant and modified by the same and JWM"
+IDL code originally written by Ian Grant and modified by the same and JWM.

 Example datafile (testdata.md4) is included in the repository.
 This file contain a single ionogram.
 Another example datafile (testdata.md2) is also included which contain 60 ionograms (only noise).